ehazlett/libdiscover/README.md

 # FSM
 The included FSM should only be used for debug.
-You will most likely want to bring your own FSM.
-See the example for details on how to implement your own.
+You will most likely want to bring your own.
+See the example for details on how to implement it.
 You can pass in your custom FSM like so:

 ```go
 fsm := &MyFSM{}